-This is great for most budget users or for those who have moderate expansion needs.
+This is great for most budget users or those with moderate expansion needs.

 Mini ITX – For Portability

-The smallest form factor with minimal expansion capability.
+The minor form factor with minimal expansion capability.
 Generally offers only a single x16 slot.

-These are quite rare.
-They are often more expensive than Micro ATX (if you take the same feature into account) but they are intended for portable builds.
+These are rare.
+They are often more expensive than Micro ATX (if you take the same feature into account) but are intended for portable builds.

 E-ATX – For Workstations